sifis-home/wp2-documents/wp2-deliverable-2.2/apis-labels.md

 ![SIFIS-Home APIs integration and interaction with other components](./resources/api_flow.png){#fig:flow}

-In Figure @fig:flow, we show how the SIFIS-Home API relates to various components of the architecture.
+In [Figure @fig:flow], we show how the SIFIS-Home API relates to various components of the architecture.
 In particular, we point out that an API label is assigned to a SIFIS-Home API; the SIFIS-Home aware app code includes SIFIS-Home APIs, whose API labels compose the App Label.
 A SIFIS-Home API abstracts an API (producer API) that was written by the device producer developer.
 The execution of a SIFIS-Home API is secured by the SIFIS-Home Framework, which is installed on smart devices.
 This means that the SIFIS-Home API includes some code that verifies whether such API can be executed or not, according to the security policies defined by the user.